-If you qualify for a BOG and have already paid registration fees, you will receive a refund for the waived fees from the Cabrillo College Bank.
+If you qualify for a BOG and have already paid your enrollment fees, you will receive a refund for the waived fees from the Cabrillo College Bank.
 You cannot receive a refund for a term that has already ended.
 Contact the College Bank in Building 100 if you have questions regarding refund checks.

 For more information on the BOG fee waiver visit the website for the California Community Colleges Chancellor's Office.

 Pell grants are based on financial need and enrollment status.
 Eligibility is based on the student's Estimated Family Contribution (EFC) which is determined by the Free Application for Federal Student Aid (FAFSA) and verified by the Financial Aid Office.

 This federal program provides limited grant funding on a first-come, first-serve basis to students who meet the March 2nd FAFSA priority filing deadline.
 Recipients must be eligible for a Pell Grant, enrolled in 6 or more units, and demonstrate exceptional financial need.

 Cal Grants are funded by the state for California residents.
 They are awarded by the California Student Aid Commission (CSAC) and are based on financial need and academic merit.
 Students must meet the March 2nd priority filing deadline.
 There is an additional deadline of September 2nd for Community College students.
 The Cal Grant Program is comprised of Entitlement and Competitive awards.
 For more information on Cal Grants visit /www.calgrants.org.